 Transitional rate of pension

-If you were getting a pension on 19 September 2009, we’ll pay you at the transitional rate until your pension is no longer higher than the current income tested rate.
+If you were getting a pension on 19 September 2009, we may still be paying you at the transitional rate.

 You can’t go back to the transitional rate once you get the current rate of pension.

 A service officer or Financial Information Service officer can explain how we work out your rate of pension.

 This information was printed 12 October 2021 from https://www.servicesaustralia.gov.au/individuals/topics/transitional-rate-pension/29296.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.